Azure/Cloud-Native/website/blog/2022-10-06/index.md

 ## Azure Friday

-This post is a follow-up to our #ServerlessSeptember post on [**Code to Cloud with Azure Developer CLI](./../2022-09-29/index.md) where we introduced `azd`, the new open-source tool that makes it quick and simple for you to move your application from a _local development environment_ to Azure, streamlining your _end-to-end developer workflow_ in the process.
+This post is a follow-up to our #ServerlessSeptember post on **[Code to Cloud with Azure Developer CLI](./../2022-09-29/index.md)** where we introduced `azd`, a new open-source tool that makes it quick and simple for you to move your application from a _local development environment_ to Azure, streamlining your _end-to-end developer workflow_ in the process.

 Prefer to watch a video overview?
 I have you covered!
 Check out my recent conversation with Scott Hanselman on [Azure Friday](https://learn.microsoft.com/en-us/Shows/Azure-Friday/) where we:
- - talked about the Code-to-Cloud Journey
+ - talked about the code-to-cloud developer journey
- - learned about `azd-templates`
+ - walkthrough the ins and outs of an `azd` template
- - explored Azure Developer CLI with a sample app and demo
+ - explored Azure Developer CLI commands in the terminal and VS Code, and
- - checked out the deployed components and learning resources
+ - (probably most importantly) got a web app up and running on Azure with a database, Key Vault and monitoring all in a couple of minutes

 <iframe width="500" height="300" src="https://www.youtube.com/embed/VTk-FhJyo7s" title="Introducing the Azure Developer CLI (azd) | Azure Friday" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>